 • Deutsche Telekom (T-Mobile): Dominant player in Germany and Central Europe, known for excellent network quality but potentially higher prices.

-• Telefonica: Large presence in Spain and Latin America, known for value-oriented plans and bundle deals.
+• Telefonica: Large presence in Spain, known for value-oriented plans and bundle deals.

 Compared to other providers, the key advantages of Vodafone are: